zzzprojects/docs/bulk-operations.net/pages/documentations/options-batch.md

 Try it: [.NET Core](https://dotnetfiddle.net/Bi7fxY) | [.NET Framework](https://dotnetfiddle.net/L4nq5q)

 ## BatchTimeout
-Allow you to set the maximum of time elapsed for a batch before the command throws a timeout exception.
+Allows you to set the maximum of time elapsed for a batch before the command throws a timeout exception.

 ### Example
 ```csharp